MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/governance.md

 ## Govern AI operations

-Effective AI operations management ensures stable and consistent AI services for organizations.
-Centralized oversight and continuity plans enable companies to maintain reliable model performance and minimize downtime, which is essential for sustaining AI’s business value.
+AI operations governance focuses on managing and maintaining stable AI services, which supports long-term reliability and performance.
+Centralized oversight and continuity plans help organizations avoid downtime, which ensures the consistent business value of AI.
+These efforts contribute to efficient AI deployment and sustained operational effectiveness.

 - *Review and manage AI models.* Develop a policy for managing model versioning, especially as models are upgraded or retired.
 You need to maintain compatibility with existing systems and ensure a smooth transition between model versions.